- 1 Types Of Doors at Specific Locations And Their Uses

 Types Of Doors at Specific Locations And Their Uses

-Following 11 types of door and their uses are described below:
+Following are the 11 types of doors and their uses.

 1) Battened and Ledged Doors